Mud, from Jeff Nichols.

 But that’s not all I love.

 I love the script, especially the seeds it plants in the early going, and the way Mud and Ellis mirror one another, and especially the ways in which they are different despite their similarities.
 I love the way it uses McConaughey’s undeniable charisma to its advantage, leaving us unsettled and unsure as to his motives and morality, but compelling us to love him none the less.
+I love Ray McKinnon, who never gets the attention he deserves.
 I love Tye Sheridan and Jacob Lofland, because nothing is harder than acting like a kid in a movie for adults.
 I love Shepard and Shannon (but then, I always love Shepard and Shannon).
-And I even found myself loving Witherspoon (whose playing a very atypical role, and who disappears into said role with surprising completeness.)
+And I even found myself enjoying Witherspoon (whose playing a very atypical role, and who disappears into said role with a surprising amount of completeness, given her usual A-List Obviousness.)

 I love Adam Stone’s cinematography, restrained, yes, yet very effective and very beautiful; I love David Wingo’s atmospheric score – No surprise, given his extraordinary efforts on behalf of Nichol’s Take Shelter); I love the way it somehow manages to be simultaneously gritty and gentle — again with the strange, hypnotic tone — and I love the way Jeff Nichols’ brother (Ben) and his band (Lucero) are threaded throughout the film.